 The test code displays the state of each IR detector: 1 = no infrared reflection detected, 0 = yes, infrared reflected from an object is detected.

-- Log into your BlocklyProp account and make a new project named Test IR Detectors.
+- Log into your BlocklyProp account and create a new project named Test IR Detectors.

 - Build the project shown below, and save it.